 Regional co-operation is an essential element of stabilisation and association – the process guiding the Western Balkan countries towards EU membership.
 It helps the region to address shared challenges such as energy shortages, pollution, transport infrastructure, cross-border criminal activities, etc.

-Progress in regional cooperation is monitored in annual progress reports:
+Progress in regional cooperation is monitored in:

 Financial support (some €430m in 2007-10) is provided through the multi-beneficiary programme of the Instrument for Pre-Accession Assistance (IPA).